visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/post-config.md

 * The webpage with the message Welcome to BI Hub as shown in the figure below should appear.

-Diagram

 *Figure: BI Hub Server Verification Screen*

 If the above webpage is seen, then BI Hub server installation and configuration is successfully completed.

 The next component to be installed is, BI Hub Web, which is explained in the section 3.2.